Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

 Custom feed attributes are specified using the `model` parameter which takes JSON data.
 A desciption of the valid JSON keys as follows:

-.. csv-table:: `model` parameter JSON fields
+.. csv-table:: JSON fields for `model` parameter
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "display_name?","string","No longer than 50 characters.
 Defaults to name."
    "description_md?","string","Raw markdown description text.
 Defaults to empty string."
    "icon_img?","string","One of `png`, `jpg`, `jpeg`?"
    "key_color?","string","6-digit rgb hex color with optional leading hash.
 E.g., `#AABBCC`.
-Default: `null`.".
+Default: `null`."
    "subreddits?","object array","An array of objects containing a `name` key whose value is a subreddit name."
    "visibility?","string","One of `private`, `public`, `hidden`.
 Default: `private`."